 We’re a dog of action, developed in the States to herd and help ranchers all day long.
 We herd with a loose style, using all of our skills (including throwing an elbow or hip!) to effectively control livestock.
 Some of us have beautiful merle coats, and the occasional blue eyes may be an extension of the merle pattering.
 Some may inherit a blue-eyed gene.
 Our expressive almond-shaped eyes, by the way, can be brown, blue, amber or any combination.
 I think we look especially exquisite when we have one blue eye!

 Tough and determined, we were bred long ago in Germany to hunt badgers and vermin.
 To work underground, we needed a unique body shape.
 Our elongated rib-cage lets us efficiently process air.
 Our short legs fold readily, making for easy movement in tunnels.
 Some of us have a dapple (merle) pattern, expressed as lighter-colored areas up against the darker base color.
-And some dapples will have partial or wholly blue eyes.
+And some dapples fit the blue for dogs with blue eyes with their partial or wholly blue eyes.
 Regardless of color, our eyes possess an energetic, agreeable appearance.

 Some call us the “gray ghost,” referencing our elegant silver-gray coat.
 Some of us also have distinctive grayish-blue (but not pure blue) eyes.
 Colors aside, we were developed in Germany to hunt big game, and in time to hunt smaller animals.
 We’re celebrated for endurance in the field and courage.
 We’re also lauded for our exceptionally high energy.
 We can hike, jog, retrieve and excel in field trials.
 Primarily when you look into my eyes, you won’t be thinking about color.
 You’ll be noticing that my animated eyes have an expectant, “what shall we do now?” spark!

 Alert and dependable, we were bred to handle livestock and for overall farm duty.
 These days, we continue to exhibit a strong work drive, and can garner accolades in any dog sport.
 We’re star pupils of obedience and herding in particular.
 Now, instead of talking (yet again!) about how my short legs helped me avoid cattle kicks, let’s focus on color.
 Our coat comes in many shades, including red, sable, brindle, black and blue merle.
-Some of us blue merles have partially blue eyes, or even one dark and one blue eye.
+Some of us blue merles fit the bill for dogs with blue eyes, or even one dark and one blue eye.
 What surprises most people is not my eyes, but how agile and quick I am!